phanphuong1512/mock-itv/README.md

 ```

 The script will automatically:
+1. Check and clear any active processes on ports `3000` (frontend) and `8000` (backend) to prevent port conflicts.
-1. Create a Python virtual environment and install backend dependencies.
+2. Create a Python virtual environment and install backend dependencies.
-2. Install frontend Node.js dependencies.
+3. Install frontend Node.js dependencies.
-3. Start the FastAPI backend server on `http://localhost:8000`.
+4. Start the FastAPI backend server on `http://localhost:8000` using `uvicorn` with auto-reload.
-4. Start the Next.js frontend server on `http://localhost:3000`.
+5. Start the Next.js frontend server on `http://localhost:3000`.
-5. Open your default web browser to the application.
+6. Open your default web browser to the application.
+7. Terminate both backend and frontend servers cleanly when you press `Ctrl+C` (on macOS/Linux) or `ENTER` / close the terminal window (on Windows).

 ## Manual Setup